thygrrr/shaders-overhaul/readme.md

 ===========================
 (aka Shader's Overhaul, Rough)

 This is a simple mod.
-It is a replacement Water Shader for Pirates of the Burning Sea, by Portalus Games.
+It is a replacement Water Shader for the Age of Sail MMORPG +Pirates of the Burning Sea+.

 Play the Game at [BurningSea.com](https://play.burningsea.com)